cloud-bulldozer/k8s-netperf/README.md

 - `--uperf` will enable the uperf load driver for any stream test (TCP_STREAM, UDP_STREAM). uperf doesn't have CRR test-type.

 > *Note: With OpenShift, we attempt to discover the OpenShift route.
 If that route is not reachable, it might be required to `port-forward` the service and pass that via the `--prom` option.*

+## Running with VMs
+Running k8s-netperf against Virtual Machines (OpenShift CNV) requires

+- OpenShift CNV must be deployed and users should be able to define VMIs
+- SSH keys to be present in the home directory `(~/.ssh/id_rsa.pub)`
+- OpenShift Routes - k8s-netperf uses this to reach the VMs (k8s-netperf will create the route for the user, but we need Routes)

+If the two above are in place, users can orhestrate k8s-netperf to launch VMs by running

+`k8s-netperf --vm`

 ### Config file
 #### Config File v2